 IQ Surface has also been used elsewhere in the building.
 There are a series of meeting spaces decorated with the material, while on the first floor, in the former library, there is a large table covered in geometric 3D shapes.

 "The main installation is designed to be bombastic – we wanted visitors to be able to experience it with their own bodies, to walk through it and touch it," added Carlström.

 "But we also wanted to have something at smaller scale, so you see the more detailed stuff and maybe look a little bit more closely."

 IQ Surface is produced at Tarkett's factory in Ronneby, Sweden.
-It is currently made from 25 per cent recycled materials, although the long-term aim is to deliver a closed-loop system – also known as a circular economy – that minimises use of virgin materials and produces no waste.
+It is currently made from 25 per cent recycled materials, although the long-term aim is to deliver a closed-loop system – a key component of the circular economy – that allows the material used in products to be endlessly recycled.

 To source materials for recycling, the brand is trialling a programme that sees it reclaim post-use Tarkett flooring.

 Using an innovative method, the factory workers are able to remove glue and residues from the material, then turn it into a new high-quality surface.
 They are even able to separate out different colours.

 "We are deeply convinced that there is an urgency to shift models to preserve the world's finite natural resources and capital," said Myriam Tryjefaczka, director of sustainability for Tarkett.

 "Hence our commitment to develop a circular economy, in which materials are reused," she continued.
 "To that end, integrating recycled materials instead of virgin materials is a core part of that approach."